bluekitchen/btstack/port/raspi/README.md

 ## Running the examples

 Copy one of the examples to the Rasperry Pi and just run them.
-BTstack will always power cycle the Bluetooth Controller.
+BTstack will power cycle the Bluetooth Controller on models without hardware flowcontrol, i.e., Pi 3 A/B. With flowcontrol, e.g Pi Zero W and Pi 3 A+/B+, the firmware will only uploaded on first start.

 	pi@raspberrypi:~ $ ./le_counter
 	Packet Log: /tmp/hci_dump.pklg